 - The Greeñorita Eco-Feminist Collective from Futurama, especially Frida Waterfall.

-- The Powerpuff Girls had Femme Fatale, a man-hating criminal who only stole Susan B. Anthony coins and convinced the girls to not help men and not arrest her because she was a woman.
-Her flawed logic was countered by the more mainstream equality-based feminism of Sara Bellum and Miss Keane who convinced them otherwise.
-Not helping Femme Fatale were the facts that women were also hurt by her actions, that she likes to use the fact that she's a woman as an excuse to avoid punishment and that she didn't even know who Susan B. Anthony was, or the fact that said woman fought for the equality of both women and men alike (though it did lead to a very good Shut Up, Hannibal! and subsequent beatdown by the girls).
-According to the Old Shame page, this ep has been regretted by Lauren Faust, who feels the concept of feminism is too serious to be discussed properly on a kid's show.
-Ironically, most viewers actually think it handled the subject rather well.
+- The Powerpuff Girls had Femme Fatale, a man-hating criminal who only stole Susan B. Anthony coins and liked to use the fact that she's a woman as an excuse to avoid punishment.
+She tried to convinced the girls to stop helping men but her flawed logic is countered at the end by the more mainstream equality-based feminism of Sara Bellum and Miss Keane who teach the girls the difference between feminism and misandry.
+Not helping Femme Fatale's case were the fact that women were also hurt by her actions and that she didn't even know who Susan B. Anthony was, or that said woman fought for the equality of both women and men alike (leading to a very good Shut Up, Hannibal! moment by the girls).
+Writer Lauren Faust, herself a staunch feminist, later decided that the subject of feminism was too heavy for such a lighthearted family show and regretted writing it.
+Fans, however, felt that it handled the subject as well as it could.

 - Parodied in The Venture Bros. when a parody of the the Scooby Gang show up in the episode "Viva Los Muertos!"
 Parody-Velma (a Valerie Solanas expy named Val) is constantly spouting this talk, going so far as to actually tell Parody-Daphne that men are "walking abortions".